leighrobertson512/blog/content/classes/2019-winter-camp-em-session-1.md

 ## Hands-On/coding
 Today will be the day we learn about the process of exporting, importing, and then exporting again!
+In order for us to make this all work, we need to go through a process of converting our creation into a format that the 3D printer understands.
+Since we have a Makerbot 3D printer, we will be using their desktop software to prepare our prints.

-In order for us to make this all work, we need to go through a process of converting our creation so that the 3D printer can print it!
+[//]: # Today will be the day we learn about the process of exporting, importing, and then exporting again!
+In order for us to make this all work, we need to go through a process of converting our creation into a format that the 3D printer understands.
+Since we have a Makerbot 3D printer, we will be using their desktop software to prepare our prints.

-[//]: # (We will spend time continuing our Crossy Road games, and adding one of the last steps that involves a type of event called a collision.
-In HopScotch, this is illustrated with the Rule "When ____ Bumps ____" and allows us to program what happens when our character bumps into an enemy.)

 ## One thing to remember
-What is a conditional statement?
-It depends!

 ## Setup